 Tim: Exactly–whenever the topic of home remodeling comes up, one of the first questions most people have is ‘what projects should I do to maximize my investment?’
 As an industry I believe we do a disservice to consumers by continuously publishing articles on the topic, presented as if there was a legitimate one-size-fits-all approach.
 I’m sure you’ve seen these articles.
 “Decks return x-percent, kitchen renovations x-percent, full bathroom remodels x-percent.”
 I find those kind of articles terribly misleading.

 Sussing out these various dynamics, by the way, is exactly the area where newbies to the game who try their hand at ‘flipping houses’ usually fall down.
+They just don’t understand buyers the way a full-time, experienced real estate agent does.
+That, and they often overpay.

 How did these dynamics present at the Ryans’?